edwardgreenwood38/blackjack/README.md

 ## created by Edward Greenwood

 Basic Blackjack for andriod.
-This if first project for andriod using apache cordova
+This is first project for andriod using apache cordova

 first test edit on github and update local